 When you board the Royal Scotsman, you literally walk the red carpet, while a piper plays for you.
 That’s an indicative start to the journey, and it just gets better from there.
 Only 36 guests are on board at a maximum, which ensures the staff is able to give you unrivaled personal attention.

-With a luxurious mahogany-panelled dining car and an onboard spa, this is one of the most luxurious trains in the world.
+With a luxurious mahogany-panelled dining car and an onboard spa, this is one of the most luxurious trains in the UK.

 The train only runs between April and October, traversing the Scottish Highlands over five days.
 There are also special trips scheduled through the year, usually themed around an event such as The Scotch Malt Whisky Tour.

-Ever-unique, this Siberian offering has a pianist playing classical masterpieces in the Bar Lounge Car to accompany the panoramic views of the landscape.
-Large windows help you appreciate the scenery, which includes the Urals, the Steppes, and more.
+This luxurious train has a resident pianist playing in the Bar Lounge Car to accompany the panoramic views of the landscape.
+Large windows help you appreciate the scenery.

-There are three categories of cabins: Silver, Gold and the exclusive Imperial Suite.
-All feature private bathrooms, a wardrobe and a safe.
-A stylish Bar Lounge Car and restaurant cars add to the enjoyment of this unique train.
+There are three categories of cabins: Silver, Gold and the exclusive Imperial Suites.
+All feature private bathrooms, air conditioning, a wardrobe and a safe.
+A stylish Bar Lounge Car and Restaurant Cars add to the enjoyment of this unique train.

 Few trains boast more prestige than the Maharajas’ Express.
 It was voted the ”World’s Leading Luxury Train” at the World Travel Awards no less than seven times!